 If you are interested in becoming involved in the Education Department or wish to let us know about something you're not happy with at RMIT, please email us at email@example.com.

-RUSU runs a summit for SSCC representatives each semester to make sure you get the most out of your role.
+RUSU runs a summit for SSCC representatives each year to make sure you get the most out of your role.